bamlab/flashlight/website/docs/cloud/pricing.md

 # Pricing

-`flashlight cloud` and [flashlight.dev](https://app.flashlight.dev) are running with BAM's servers and AWS Device Farm account.
+`flashlight cloud` and [flashlight.dev](https://app.flashlight.dev) are running with Theodo's servers and AWS Device Farm account.

 We offer those services **completely free** 🥳
 However, this means there can be a queue while waiting for devices to be available.
-(BAM's projects and clients also have priority.)
+(Theodo's projects and clients also have priority.)

 ### Going further